 After you make your test appointment, Prometric will send you a confirmation email with the date, time, and location of your exam.
-Please check this confirmation carefully for the correct date, time, and location.
-Contact Prometric at (800) 741-0934 if you do not receive this email confirmation or if there is a mistake with your appointment.
+Check this confirmation carefully and contact Prometric at (800) 741-0934 if you do not receive this email confirmation or if there is a mistake with your appointment.